lwindolf/lzone-cheat-sheets/cheat-sheet/DevOps Services/ElasticSearch.md

     PUT /<index name>
     DELETE /<index name>

+    GET /_settings             # Print config for all indices

 [Copying indices using "reindex"](https://www.elastic.co/guide/en/elasticsearch/reference/5.5/docs-reindex.html#reindex-from-remote): It is possible to copy indices partially/fully from local as well as from remote indices:

     POST /_reindex